Old-school Italian gem w/ authentic red-sauce & tableside pasta tossed in cheese wheels. A Brooklyn staple since the 80s.

-Customers have a largely positive sentiment, often recommending this traditional Italian spot for its classic dishes and unique preparations.
+Customers generally have a positive sentiment, frequently recommending the restaurant for its classic Italian-American dishes and unique pasta presentations, though one comment indicated negative community feedback on a suggestion.

 Important Note